-The American Rescue Plan (ARP) directly provides $130 billion in federal funding to local governments as leaders recover from the COVID-19 pandemic.
-This unprecedented level of aid will help communities across the US shape their recovery from the pandemic’s economic impacts.
+ARP directly provides $130 billion in federal funding to local governments as leaders recover from the COVID-19 pandemic.
+This unprecedented level of aid will help communities across the U.S. shape their recovery from the pandemic’s economic impacts.
 Local leaders should view the arrival of ARP funds as a critical opportunity to make investments that encourage recovery and accelerate progress towards long-term goals.
 In the Southeast, the health and economic impacts of COVID-19 exacerbated structural inequalities.
 Our region’s local governments should direct their ARP funds toward strategic and sustainable recovery initiatives that benefit all community members.

 Soon, cities and counties will receive the second half of their American Rescue Plan (ARP) funds.
 It is vital for community leaders to assist local officials in determining how best to use these funds to address ongoing challenges in their communities and pursue an equitable recovery for all residents.
-This guide outlines the latest funding updates, what it means to your community and good examples from across the country.
+SEAP developed this guide outlines the latest funding updates, what it means to your community and good examples from across the country.

-SEAP has drafted a model resolution for cities, towns, and counties that prioritizes the use of ARP funds for initiatives that drive sustainable and equitable recovery.
+SEAP drafted a model resolution for cities, towns, and counties that prioritizes the use of American Rescue Plan (ARP) funds for initiatives that drive sustainable and equitable recovery.
 It also commits to community engagement as part of the decision-making for ARP funds, emphasizing obtaining input from disadvantaged groups.

-SEAP launched the American Rescue Plan Community Needs survey to gather feedback from residents across the 12 Southern states.
+SEAP launched the American Rescue Plan (ARP) Community Needs survey to gather feedback from residents across the 12 Southern states.
 The survey aims to identify challenges Southerners are experiencing as a result of the pandemic.
 SEAP’s goal is to bring in voices and ideas from local communities, especially those typically neglected.